jpillora/ssh-tron/README.md

 *Press `Enter` to spawn*

-### Caution
+### Known Client Issues

+* Appears best with a dark terminal background
-:warning: Since the refresh rate of tron is quite high, you need relatively low latency to play properly (approximately `<25ms`).
+* The refresh rate is quite high, so you'll need relatively low latency connection to the server to play properly (approximately `<25ms`).
+* Only works on operating systems with [braille unicode characters (e.g. "⠶" and "⠛")](http://en.wikipedia.org/wiki/Braille_Patterns#Chart) installed.
+Operating systems lacking this characterset will cause the walls to render as the missing character.
+(Brail)

 ### Todo

 * Fix race conditions
+* Optimise game calculations
 * Optimise network
-	* VT100 commands
+* `SPACE` to invert colors

 #### MIT License